This post may contain affiliate links. Please read our disclosure policy.

 Storage instructions

-For longer storage, let them cool completely, then freeze them in a single layer on a baking sheet.
-Once they're frozen, pile them into a freezer-safe bag for up to a month.
+To freeze baked biscuits, let them cool completely, then freeze in a single layer.
+Once frozen, transfer to a freezer-safe bag and store for up to 1 month.

-Defrost frozen biscuits at room temperature, then refresh by sprinkling them with lukewarm water and placing them in a 300ยฐF oven or toaster oven until warmed through.
+Defrost at room temperature.
+To refresh, sprinkle lightly with water and warm in a 300°F oven or toaster oven until heated through.

-You can also freeze shaped, raw biscuits in a freezer-safe zip-top bag.
-Bake them right from frozen, but begin with the oven at 400ยฐF and increase it to 425ยฐF after 5 minutes.
-You will probably need to add a few minutes to the baking time.
+Freeze shaped biscuits in a zip-top bag.
+Bake straight from frozen: start at 400°F, then increase to 425°F after 5 minutes.
+Add a few extra minutes to the total bake time.

 FAQs